maciej-ziaja/Spam-Detector/readme.md

 ## 📝 Introduction and Analysis:

 **Introduction**

 To handle collected data I used Jupyter Notebook with libraries:
+- Pandas
-- pandas
+- String
-- string
+- Seaborn
-- seaborn
+- Matplotlib
-- matplotlib
+- SKLearn
-- sklearn
+- NLTK

 Collected data is a TSV file.
 It can be read with Pandas and turned into a Data Frame.
 There are no missing values in any of the columns.